xcart/xcart-docs/_pages/kb_en/payments/accepting_payments/manage_payments.md

 The payment method settings will be updated.

-## Enabling / Disabling payment methods
+## Enabling / Disabling Payment Methods

 You can change the availability of a payment method by switching the **INACTIVE/ACTIVE** control to the right of its name.

-## Deleting payment methods
+## Deleting Payment Methods

 To remove a payment method from your store's payment methods list, click on the Trash icon icon below the method name.